Most players new to ukulele dive right in and start learning songs. That's a great way to start with one drawback -

 Example: Brown Eyed Girl

 Brown Eyed Girl by Van Morrison is a popular song that is played a lot at ukulele gatherings, festivals and jam sessions.
 It has relatively few chords and an easy to remember progression.
-It does have a few memorable licks that really add to the songs and should be learned.
+It does have a few memorable licks that really add to the song and should be learned.

 Brown Eyed Girl is typically played in the common Key of G .
 The chords are: G C D or D7 and Em.
 In the Daily Ukulele (the yellow book), a book very popular with ukulele clubs and at jam sessions.
 Brown Eyed Girl is in the Key of C and the chords are: C F G or G7 and Am.

 For a beginning ukulele player they would typically use the following Open Position Chords ( Key of G chords shown ).

 Clicking on the chord image will take you to a lot of information I presented in my Chord a Day Series that runs every year with information regarding each chord such as fingering, derived chords, chord spelling, related lessons, etc...